ReSP-Lab/risc-v-sidechannel-benchmark/README.md

-# Cache Timing Vulnerabilities on RISC-V Processors
+# Systematic Assessment of Cache Timing Vulnerabilities on RISC-V Processors

 This repository contains the translated benchmark suite used for our submission to ESORICS 2025.